uniwebcms/component-library-template/guide.md

 ## Introduction

 Uniweb is a web CMS app that helps create dynamic websites.
 Each website is linked to a component library, which is a webpack federated module that exports components.
 These components render web page sections based on data entered in the CMS app.
+The handling of components and dynamic data is done by the Uniweb Engine, which is the initial JavaScript code that is loaded by every Uniweb-made website.

 This guide will walk you through the process of creating a component library for the Uniweb platform, assuming knowledge of modern JavaScript, React, and Tailwind CSS.